 - We can have gatherings in our homes and public spaces across Queensland.

 - We can dance at weddings and school events.

 - Our elderly can enjoy excursions from aged care facilities.

-- Gatherings: 50 people allowed to gather in homes and 100 in public spaces across Queensland.
+- No limit for people gathering in outdoor public spaces across Queensland.

 - Indoor events: 500 people permitted at indoor events with a COVID Safe Event Checklist.
 Larger events require a COVID Safe Plan.

-- Dancing: Dancing is allowed in all indoor and outdoor venues including outdoor music festivals, pubs, beer gardens, clubs and nightclubs, subject to the one person per 2m2 rule.
+- Dancing: Dancing is allowed in all indoor and outdoor venues including pubs, beer gardens, clubs and nightclubs, subject to the one person per 2m2 rule.